daskol/typst-templates/neurips/checklist.typ

       in tables or figures symmetric error bars that would yield results that are out of range (e.g. negative error rates).

-    - If error bars are reported in tables or plots, The authors should explain in the text how they were calculated and reference the corresponding figures or tables in the text.
+    - If error bars are reported in tables or plots, the authors should explain in the text how they were calculated and reference the corresponding figures or tables in the text.
   ])